-Sallie Mae is asking stockholders to approve an advisory resolution (commonly referred to as a "say-on-pay" resolution) on its executive compensation as reported in this proxy statement.
+Pursuant to Schedule 14A of the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), and related SEC rules, Sallie Mae is asking stockholders to approve an advisory resolution (commonly referred to as a "say-on-pay" resolution) on its executive compensation as reported in this proxy statement.
 Sallie Mae urges stockholders to read the "Compensation Discussion and Analysis" section ("CD&A") of this proxy statement, which describes how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives, as well as the Summary Compensation Table and other related compensation tables and narrative, which provide detailed information on the compensation of Sallie Mae's named executive officers ("NEOs").

-At our annual meeting of stockholders held in June 2022, we submitted a non-binding vote to our stockholders to approve our executive compensation.
-Approximately 98.6 percent of the stockholders voted in favor of the say-on-pay proposal.
+At our annual meeting of stockholders held in June 2023, we submitted a non-binding vote to our stockholders to approve our executive compensation.
+Approximately 98.1 percent of the stockholders present or represented, and entitled to vote thereon, voted in favor of the say-on-pay proposal.
 We attribute that broad support in part to our continued efforts to understand and address the feedback we received from our stockholders.
-Specifically, in 2022 we continued to focus on performance-based compensation for our NEOs as we (i) tied a significant portion of total NEO compensation to the achievement of performance goals that we believe drive the fundamentals of our business and (ii) awarded a significant percentage, 50 percent, of the NEO's long-term incentive plan ("LTIP") equity awards in the form of performance-based awards consisting of performance stock units ("PSUs").
+Specifically, in 2023 we continued to focus on performance-based compensation for our NEOs as we (i) tied a significant portion of total NEO compensation to the achievement of performance goals that we believe drive the fundamentals of our business and (ii) awarded a significant percentage, 50 percent, of the NEO's long-term incentive plan ("LTIP") equity awards in the form of performance-based awards consisting of performance stock units ("PSUs").

-The compensation awarded to our Chief Executive Officer ("CEO"), Jonathan W. Witter, and other NEOs for 2022 reflects the execution on our strategic priorities and core business in 2022, i.e., growing loan originations, expanding net interest margin, returning a significant amount of capital to stockholders, and rigorously managing expenses in an uncertain macroeconomic environment.
+The compensation awarded to our CEO, Jonathan W. Witter, and other NEOs for 2023, reflects the execution on our strategic priorities while delivering strong results in 2023, i.e., meaningfully growing loan originations with full-year credit performance in line with management's expectations and remaining committed to shareholder return in 2024.
 The Compensation Committee is mindful of its responsibility to align executive compensation with the overall performance of the Company, while taking into consideration the need to provide market competitive compensation in order to recruit and retain highly skilled and experienced executives.
-The CD&A provides a comprehensive discussion and rationale for the 2022 pay decisions made by the Compensation Committee and the correlation to Company performance.
+The CD&A provides a comprehensive discussion and rationale for the 2023 pay decisions made by the Compensation Committee and the correlation to Company performance.

-As described in the CD&A, our executive compensation programs are designed to attract, retain, and motivate our NEOs, who are important to our long-term success.
+As described in the CD&A, our executive compensation programs are designed to attract, retain, and motivate our NEOs, who are important to our longterm success.
 Under these programs, we provide our NEOs with appropriate objectives and incentives to achieve our business goals.
-We believe that our compensation features demonstrate our responsiveness to our stockholders, our commitment to our pay-for-performance philosophy, and our goal of aligning management's interests with those of our stockholders to support the creation of long-term value.
+We believe our compensation features demonstrate our responsiveness to our stockholders, our commitment to our pay-for-performance philosophy, and our goal of aligning management's interests with those of our stockholders to support the creation of long-term value.